-Mineral oil tax was brought into effect on 1st January 2000.
-It replaces the older excise duties on oils which had its origins in the 1930s when custom duties were imposed on imported oil and on domestic produced products.
-These duties were replaced by import excise duties and a common rate structure was established in 1975.
-Over time liquid petroleum gas and some other fuels are bought into the net.
+These duties were replaced by import excise duties, and a common rate structure was established in 1975.
+Over time, liquid petroleum gas and some other fuels are bought into the net.
 Reliefs were introduced for horticultural producers and sea fishing.

 The tax is charged on products produced in or imported into the state.
-This applies to EU and non-EU imports.
-It covers light oils (principally petrol) heavy oils, diesel, kerosene and fuels, LPG and substitute fuels including biofuels.
+It applies to EU and non-EU imports.
+It covers light oils (principally petrol), heavy oils, diesel, kerosene, fuels, LPG, and substitute fuels, including biofuels.

 There are scale rates applicable to the categories.
-The higher rates are applicable to fuel to be used as propellants for motor vehicles.
-Substantially lower rates are applicable to industrial and domestic heating oil.
+The higher rates apply to fuel used as propellants for motor vehicles, while substantially lower rates apply to industrial and domestic heating oil.

-The tax does not apply in broad terms other than to heating and propellant use.
-There are reliefs within those uses.
+The tax does not apply in broad terms other than to heating and propellant use, and there are reliefs within those uses.

-The 2012 Finance Act replaced mineral oil trader’s licence with a marked fuel trader’s licence.
-It replace the approval system for marked gas and oil kerosene traders with a marked fuel trader’s licence.
-The Mineral Oil Tax Regulations 2012 governed became operative 1 January 2013 and replaced existing regulations.
+The 2012 Finance Act replaced the mineral oil trader’s licence with a marked fuel trader’s licence.
+It also replaced the approval system for marked gas and oil kerosene traders with a marked fuel trader’s licence.
+The Mineral Oil Tax Regulations 2012 became operative on 1 January 2013 and replaced existing regulations.

-Since 1st July 2012, persons who produce, sell, deal in, keep or sell for delivery or delivery any mineral oil for use a propellant i.e. principally petrol and diesel or any aviation gas fuel must hold an auto fuel trader’s licence for each premises from which they operate.
+Since 1 July 2012, persons who produce, sell, deal in, keep, or sell for delivery or delivery any mineral oil for use as a propellant, i.e. principally petrol and diesel or any aviation gas fuel, must hold an auto fuel trader’s licence for each premises from which they operate.
 The licences are annual.
-Equivalent provisions for marked fuel traders licences commenced on the 1st October 2012.
+Equivalent provisions for marked fuel traders’ licences commenced on 1 October 2012.

 A reduced rate of tax applies to gas, oil or kerosene where the Revenue is satisfied that

-• it all times kept and sold in accordance with the requisite regulations for such marked oil, gas or kerosene.
+- it all always kept and sold in accordance with the requisite regulations for such marked oil, gas or kerosene.

 There are prescribed marker or dyes for a gas oil kerosene.
-A marking may be added in a mineral oil tax warehouse in accordance with conditions of authorization.
-No other person shall add any identifying marker or add any substance which has the same effect without Revenue’s consent.
+A marking may be added in a mineral oil tax warehouse in accordance with the conditions of the authorisation.
+No other person shall add any identifying marker or any substance that has the same effect without Revenue’s consent.

 A permanent legible notice is to be fixed in a permanent position over every vessel in which marked gas oil or kerosene is stored and on every pump from which it is supplied.
 It is to state that it is an offence to keep marked gas oil in a fuel tank or use it in an engine or motor vehicle.